Open-School-Bell/docs/docs/configuration/sounders.md

 ---
 # Sounders

-Sounders are the configuration of the [agent](/docs/installation/sounder/).
-Agents pull the configuration from the controller after their initial enrollment.
+Sounders are the configuration of the [agent]({{site.baseurl}}/docs/installation/sounder/).
+Agents pull the configuration from the controller after their initial enrollment, at startup, every hour, and when a call is made to `/update` on the agent.

 |Option|Explination|
 |:-----|:----------|